GuyAltman1991/business-cards-app-React-nodeJs/README.md

 NodeJS project

-to start the server: npm run dev
+to start the nodemon server: npm run dev